 If, in compliance with a secondary request to view data, a decision is taken to release material to a third party, the following safeguards shall be put in place before surrendering the material:

-- In respect of material to be released under the auspices of 'crime prevention', written agreement to the release of the material should be obtained from a police officer, not below the rank of Inspector.
-The officer should have personal knowledge of the circumstances of the crime/s to be prevented and an understanding of the CCTV System Code of Practice.
+- In respect of material to be released under the auspices of 'crime prevention', written agreement to the release of the material should be obtained from a police officer.
+The officer should have personal knowledge of the circumstances of the crime/s to be prevented and an understanding of the C.C.T.V System Code of Practice.

 Recorded material may be used for bona fide training purposes such as police or staff training.
 Under no circumstances will recorded material be released for commercial sale of material for training or entertainment purposes.

 Individual Subject Access under Data Protection Legislation